In 2018 we challenged ourselves to spend less than $100 in camping fees for the whole year. But wait … lets go back a bit.

 - Luci Lights – These are great!!!
 We love these, and now they even come with a USB phone charger.
 I mean charging your phone with a solar light is genius right?
 You might think they are a little pricy, but I promise if you buy one, you’ll be buying more.

-- Clam Shelter – This has been so fun to sit in with friends on a cooler night with our propane fire pit inside (yes you can) and enjoy a warm, bug free area.
+- Clam Shelter – This has been so fun to sit in with friends on a cooler night with our propane fire pit inside (yes you can) and enjoy a warm, bug-free area.
+Please don’t buy cheap brands!
+We have had several people approach us telling us that they regretted buying the cheaper brand and they saved less than $100.

 - Buddy Heater – We traveled East for the holidays and I can’t tell you how amazing this little thing is to have!